Contrast-Security-OSS/docs/content/installation/python/PythonOverview.md

 The Contrast Python agent provides runtime protection of Django, Flask and Pyramid web applications.

-Version 2.3.0 of the agent introduces beta Assess functionality.
-This provides the ability to find vulnerabilities in applications before they can be exploited.
+Starting with Python agent version 2.8.0, you can find application vulnerabilities with Assess before they can be exploited.

->**Note:** The beta Assess feature can be licensed in **alpha** and **eval** instances of the Contrast UI.

 ## About Python